prestodb/presto/presto-product-tests/README.md

 They should point to your external IP address (shown by `ifconfig` on your Mac (not inside docker)).

 * The default memory setting of 2GB might not be sufficient for some profiles like singlenode-ldap.
+You may need 4-8 GB or even more to run certain tests.
 You can increase docker memory by going to Docker Preferences -> Advanced -> Memory.

 ### OS X using Docker Toolbox (macOS 10.8 "Mountain Lion" or newer) [NOT RECOMMENDED]